Privacy Policy

 3.4 How long is the data stored?

-The data from 3.1.1 is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
-In the case of providing the website, this is the case when the respective session is ended.
-The log files are kept for a maximum of 7 days, unless a security incident requires longer storage.
-[Implementation note: Here you must describe any different individual handling on your part, deviating from the standard text.]
+The data from 3.1.1 is deleted as soon as it is no longer required for the purpose of its collection.
+For the provision of the website, this is the case when the respective session is ended.
+The log files are kept for a maximum of 7 days, unless a security event requires longer storage.

 3.5 Is there an obligation to provide the data?

 You must provide the data from 3.1 to our web host.
-Otherwise, you cannot technically use our website and our web host cannot guarantee secure technical operation.
+Otherwise, you cannot technically use our website, and our web host cannot ensure secure technical operation.

 4. Data Processing Procedures